carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 Thats ok, it is just telling us that the `agalactiae_2603V/R/` does not have an `fna` file, which is what we wanted.

+Use the `tree` command to make sure that everything is in its right place.

 Now let's remove the `refseq/` directories completely:

 ~~~